Every week I receive emails from stepmoms who are concerned about what having an “ours baby” will do to their stepfamily dynamic.

 It used to drive me crazy when other moms would say to me “you won’t understand until you’re a mom yourself”.
 I found it disrespectful, and like it undermined the role that I play in my stepchildren’s lives.

 There is this special bond that I have with my daughter that is unlike anything I have ever experienced before.
 My husband and I created her together.
 She came from me.
 She is a piece of me.
+I’ve been with her since the moment she took her first breath.

 I’m sure you just **gasped** and thought to yourself “did she actually just say that?”